Salt & Wind Travel

 Avoiding Common Tourist Mistakes

-Driving in Italy, for the most part, is a lot like the US: they drive on the right side of the road, require a hands-free device when making calls, and have paid toll roads.
-However, there are some major differences that are worth keeping in mind.
+Driving in Italy, for the most part, is similar to driving in the US: they drive on the right side of the road, require a hands-free device when making calls, and have paid toll roads.
+However, there are some significant differences worth noting.

 Learn The Italian Road Signs

-One big consideration when driving in Italy is the road signs and learning how to read them.
-Italian road signs are not that much like their American cousins.
-Most road signs in Italy will be vastly different from the ones you’re used to back home, a major difference is that in Europe, they rely much more on symbols.
+Most road signs in Italy will be vastly different from the ones you’re used to back home.
+A significant difference is that in Europe, they rely much more on symbols.

-A couple of symbols you may encounter will likely be the same, like “stop” and “do not enter,” but the others might be worth learning before you go.
-In particular, you will want to understand the parking signs, speed limit and minimum, and ZTL.
-Learn about major driving signs in Italy to understand what they mean.
+A couple of symbols you may encounter will likely be the same, such as “stop” and “do not enter,” but others might be worth learning before you go.
+In particular, you will want to understand the parking signs, speed limits, and ZTL regulations.
+Learn about the major driving signs in Italy to understand their meanings

 Read Up On Traffic Zones

-They also have traffic zones, which control things like who can enter, who can park, and more.
+They also have traffic zones, which regulate aspects such as who can enter, who can park, and other related matters.
 You want to check online for these areas before driving into them.
-Google maps don’t always know where you can and can’t drive, so it’s a good point to ask your travel planner to be sure.
+Google Maps doesn’t always know where you can and can’t drive, so it’s a good idea to ask your travel planner to confirm.

 Mind The ZTL